The bylaw on microchipping cats was passed at the Environment Committee on 4 August 2016.

-Sometimes the Council gets complaints about stray cat colonies and the solution is to catch them.
+Sometimes the Council gets complaints about stray cat colonies.
+Council makes a note of these complaints for any future work we may carry out in these areas.
 This work is done by Wellington City Council staff in conjunction with staff from Greater Wellington Regional Council, Wellington SPCA and local veterinary clinics.

 If a domestic cat with a microchip is picked up by mistake, it will be released or - if reported as lost - returned to its owner.

 You can get your cat microchipped at your local vet.

 You will then need to register your cat's microchip with the NZ Companion Animal Register (NZCAR).

 For more information, see Frequently-asked questions for owners - NZCAR

 The Council is looking at how we can work with communities to help people microchip their cats.

 Microchipping costs between $15 and $20, plus vet fees.